BusAI-Self-Driving-Car/Rover-NASA-challenge/writeup.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 The `perception_step()` function is populated in a similar way with `procerss_image()` as described above.
 The main difference is the input argument is a `RoberState` object called `Rover` instead of an image.
 In `Rover`, there is everything we need including the camera image, the immediate position of the rover and the according angle.

+In the end of the `perception_step()` function a world map is generated including the view in the rover centered coordinate.
+Red, Green and Blue pixels are representing obstacles, rocks and navigable terrains respectively.
+Also on the map, the explored areas are colored in the same way.
+The rock color finally will be in white by color overlapping.

+The `decesion_step()` gets the perception information and decide the next steering.
+Originally, the mean angle of all the pixels is used but in practice, it often gets stuck in a circular track.
+Given a bias to the left or the right, the problem could be solved.
+The steering choosing is more aggressive in this way so it can explore more areas.

+Here I tried to check if it was get stuck by measuring the steering angle and the time duration.
+If it keep an upper limit or a lower limit angle for quite a long time, I would assume it get stuck and a command would be sent to switch the steering to the opposite side only to escape the situation.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.